wexeis/Documentation/01_General/02_Setup/03_Git/git-basics-02.md

 > In the process of cloning.
 The master branch is the default target.
 You will learn how to clone from another branch later on.

+We will learn how to create a repository later on, for now we will focus on CodiTech.

 ## CodiTech
 At Codi we have our own organization hosted on github : [CodiTech](www.github.com/coditech)